 - Changing the key of a trigger/search/action or any inputField

 Deprecation is an extremely useful feature introduced in the new platform.
-If you made a breaking change and can’t migrate users to your new version, you might choose, if necessary, to deprecate the older version.
+If you made a breaking change and can’t migrate users to your new version, you can choose, if necessary, to deprecate the older version.
 This will automatically email users of the older version to let them know they need to revisit the Zap Editor and reconfigure their Zaps for your newer version.
-On the deprecation date you set any remaining Zaps still using the deprecated version will be paused.
+On the deprecation date you set, any remaining Zaps still using the deprecated version will be paused.
 Zapier is a “set it and forget it” experience for users, so use this feature carefully weighing the impact to user experience.

 Have a set of users who will help you test your new integration versions prior to making them publicly available?
 Go to the “Sharing” section of the UI and invite those users to give them access to versions of integration other than the public, “promoted” version.

 Check out how many Zaps are using each trigger & action, for each version of your integration.
 We’ll show you how many are enabled vs how many are paused.

 We’re looking to bring out lots more data and insights about your integration’s performance and usage dynamics in the near future.